alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 cd ~/Documents/prototypes/juggling-licence
 ```

-Take note of what is upper or lower case - for example lower case 'd' for 'Documents' will not work.
+Take note of what is upper or lower case - for example lower case ‘d’ for ‘Documents’ will not work.

 If any of your folder names contain spaces, you must add quotation marks around everything after `~/`.
 For example: